siddheshsonawane07/siddheshsonawane07/README.md

 ## Experience

 **Freelance Software Engineer** — Independent · *Aug 2026 – Present*
-Sole contractor for an F&B concessions operator, plus client work in React, Next.js, Expo and Postgres.
+Sole contractor for an F&B concessions operator, plus client work across web and mobile.
+One sign-in now covers their three apps, so staff access is granted and revoked in one place.
-Designed shared SSO and per-app entitlement across three apps — auth answers *who*, a permission table answers *what*, re-read every request.

 **Software Engineer** — Xalta Technologies, Pune · *Mar 2025 – Aug 2026*
-RPA on Automation Anywhere A360, Jira Service Management config, an AI crisis-assessment voice agent, and a PixieBrix support assistant for Outlook and Azure DevOps.
+Automated repetitive enterprise workflows, configured Jira Service Management for client teams, and built two AI tools that cut documentation and support triage time.

 ---